kbridson/rails-demos-and-deets-2021-test/README.md

 ### Changes to App and Demos

+- Drop/redo the demo that prints an array (b/c it doesn't seem realistic).
+- Drop/redo the simple forms demo because there is too much accidental complexity in it.
+Also, it doesn't actually do anything.
 - Should do a pages controller or should we do a home controller, about controller, etc.?
 (I've been seeing the latter mentioned)
 - Should we use only `resource` for routes and then `rails routes` to see exactly what's there?
 - Should we have a home page that has only a root route like this: `root to: 'home#index'`?
 - Should we have only RESTful/resource routes/actions/etc.?
-- Should we drop/redo the demo that prints an array (b/c it doesn't seem realistic)?
 - Should we introduce styling earlier?
 For example, we might interleave, adding a new form/feature and then styling the feature.
-- Should we actually do something useful with the feedback form?
-Or drop it?
 - Should we do models earlier?
 (Might enable more interesting frontend features)
 - Should we have functional tests earlier?
 - We should add requirements/design artifacts.